iluwatar/java-design-patterns/prototype/README.md

 ## Intent of Prototype Design Pattern

-The Prototype pattern is used to specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.
+The Prototype pattern is used to specify the kinds of objects to create using a prototypical instance, and create new instances through object cloning.

 ## Detailed Explanation of Prototype Pattern with Real-World Examples